Economy Guide

 Energy[edit]

 Energy can be made anywhere.
 It is generally built in your base, and having energy is required for a number of things, including making all units and structures and running some special units (jammers, shields, etc).
 Since it is such an investment, losing your energy can cripple your whole economy, so always try to protect your energy and hit the enemy's when possible.
-If you stall energy for any reason, get it back up again as quickly as possible by making small energy structures (Solars, winds—not Fusions).
+If you stall energy for any reason, get it back up again as quickly as possible by making small energy structures (Solars, winds—not Fusions) and reclaiming any convenient map features that give energy.

 Solar Collector